windhamdavid/custom.d/README.md

 ### Notes:
 re: sync referrer-words:
 - always forget to tap ⌥ to get multiple row carets. ⌘ → to end of line.

+**23.02.11**
+- whitelisted a new server and watched the logs to block out some bots and other domains that were already hitting the IP before got the domains rolling.

 **2021/03**
 - current branch was behind remote.
 Forgot I had whitelisted Screaming Frog in a previous commit on the remote host.
 Used -f to overwrite.